Joey Meneses Player Props: Nationals vs. Cubs

 Joey Meneses At The Plate

-- Meneses leads Washington in slugging percentage (.366) thanks to seven extra-base hits.
+- Meneses leads Washington with a slugging percentage of .353, fueled by seven extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 44th in batting average, 114th in on-base percentage, and 127th in slugging.

-- He has homered in one of 26 games, and in 0.9% of his plate appearances.

-- Meneses has driven in a run in eight games this season (30.8%), including two games with multiple runs batted in.
+- In eight games this year (29.6%), Meneses has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in eight of 26 games so far this season.
+- He has scored in eight of 27 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.